 In the fall, adults seek tree of heaven (Ailanthus) as the preferred site for egg laying.
 However, as noted above, lanternflies will use a wide range of smooth vertical surfaces (PA DoA 2015).

 Infested trees can have weeping wounds of sap on the trunks.
 As insect populations rise, honey dew secretions build up at the base of the tree, blackening the soil around the base.
 The largest colonies can produce large fungal mats at the base of tree.
 Wasps, hornets, bees, and ants attracted to the honeydew secretions can become conspicuous (PA DoA 2015).

 Pennsylvania also asked the public to help by scraping egg masses off trees or other surfaces and collecting or photographing specimens for the survey effort (PA DoA 2015).
-Since November, members of the public have scraped off egg mass containing an estimated 25,800 eggs.
-They have also trapped an estimated 99,385 nymphs on tree bands (Rhodes 2015).
+Total number of eggs recorded as scraped and killed as of 1/10/2018 was 1,689,660 (PA DoA 2018).
+They have also trapped over one million nymphs on tree bands (PA DoA 2018).

-Pennsylvania Department of Agriculture, Spotted Lanternfly website Accessed August 13 2015 .
+Pennsylvania Department of Agriculture, Spotted Lanternfly website Accessed August 13 2015 and January 30 2018.